atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ![Dashlets order](../../_assets/user-interface/dashlets-order.jpg)

-Alternatively, you can customize your [dashboard](./dashboards-and-dashlets-core.md#dashboards) view in the same way on the TreoCore starting page.
+Alternatively, you can customize your [dashboard](./dashboards-and-dashlets-core.md#dashboards) view in the same way on the AtroCore starting page.

 #### Email Accounts

-TreoCore works with IMAP mail accounts, with or without SSL protection.
-TreoCore is able to send emails via SMTP Server, also with or without SSL protection, which can be enabled or not.
+AtroCore works with IMAP mail accounts, with or without SSL protection.
+AtroCore is able to send emails via SMTP Server, also with or without SSL protection, which can be enabled or not.

 To open your personal email accounts, click the `Email Accounts` button on the user profile page; the list of the existing accounts, if any, will be displayed on the "Personal Email Accounts" page: